 - 1. To minimise the impact of major bushfires on human life, communities, essential and community infrastructure, industries, the economy and the environment.
 Human life will be afforded priority over all other considerations, and - 2.
 To maintain or improve the resilience of natural ecosystems and their ability to deliver services such as biodiversity, water, carbon storage.

-The following means objectives will be used to achieve the two primary objectives:
+The approach used to achieve the primary objectives will be guided by the following tenets:

-- Continuously improving bushfire risk mitigation treatments - deliver a tenure-blind, integrated approach to mitigate bushfire risk, and - comply with legislation.
+- Comply with legislation - Deliver a tenure-blind, integrated approach to mitigate bushfire risk, and - Continuously improve bushfire risk mitigation methods, information and treatments